-Smoking: Board of Regents policy on smoking (P05.12.102) is as follows: "The university is committeed to providing a safe and healthy environment for its students, employees, and visitors, by prohibiting tobacco use and smoking, including the use of electronic cigarettes and similar products, within its campuses and facilities."
+Smoking: Board of Regents policy on smoking (P05.12.102) is as follows: "The university is committed to providing a safe and healthy environment for its students, employees, and visitors, by prohibiting tobacco use and smoking, including the use of electronic cigarettes and similar products, within its campuses and facilities."

-Time Off: (Regulation 04.06.00): Faculty members receive time off rather than annual leave, which must be taken in accordance with respective collective bargaining agreements.
+Time Off: (Regulation 04.06.000): Faculty members receive time off rather than annual leave, which must be taken in accordance with respective collective bargaining agreements.

-UNAC: 16.5 Unit members shall receive fifteen (15) days off to be used when classes are not in session during the nine (9) month contract period, only during Christmas closure, spring break, or as specifically approved by the dean or director, or designee.
+UNAC÷ Article 16.5 Personnel Benefits Time Off: Unit members shall receive fifteen (15) days off to be used when classes are not in session during the nine (9) month contract period, only during Christmas closure, spring break, or as specifically approved by the dean or director, or designee.
 Two (2) days of time off shall be provided for each additional month of full-time appointment each year.
 Time off for appointments at less than full time shall be pro-rated accordingly.
 Time off shall not accrue from one contract period to the next if not used, and no payment is made for time off not used when a unit member terminates employment.
 Provided the other requirements of this article are met, unit members may use time off received in a fiscal year during that same fiscal year, without regard to whether the use occurs during the base or additional assignment.

-UAFT: 9.2: In addition to the holidays listed in this Article, Bargaining Unit Members shall receive fifteen days off during the nine month base appointment.
+UAFT Article 9 Time off and Sick Leave, 9.2 Time Off: In addition to the holidays listed in this Article, Bargaining Unit Members shall receive fifteen days off during the nine month base appointment.
 These days include three days of winter closure when the university is closed for business.
 The remaining twelve days shall be used when classes are not in session or when specifically approved in advance in writing by the dean, director or designee.